pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## How Arbitration Works

-Arbitration shall be conducted by the American Arbitration Association ("AAA") according to this arbitration provision and the applicable AAA arbitration rules in effect when the Dispute is filed ("AAA Rules"), except where those rules conflict with this arbitration provision.
+Arbitration shall be conducted by the American Arbitration Association ('AAA') according to this arbitration provision and the applicable AAA arbitration rules in effect when the Dispute is filed ('AAA Rules'), except where those rules conflict with this arbitration provision.
 You can obtain a copy of the AAA Rules at the AAA's website (adr.org) or by calling 1-800-778-7879.
 You or we may choose to have a hearing, appear at any hearing by phone or other electronic means, and/or be represented by counsel.
 Any in-person hearing will be held in the same city as the U.S. District Court closest to your home address.

-Arbitration |

-50

 Arbitration may be requested at any time, even when there is a pending lawsuit, unless a trial has begun or a final judgment entered.
 Neither you nor we waive the right to arbitrate by filing or serving a complaint, answer, counterclaim, motion or discovery in a court lawsuit.
 To choose arbitration, a party may file a motion to compel arbitration in a pending matter and/or commence arbitration by submitting the required AAA forms and requisite filing fees to the AAA.